 - other PRISM datasets for specific projects

-The European Centre for Medium-Range Weather Forecasts (ECMWF) Reanalysis produces global numerical weather forecasts for users worldwide.
-SNAP uses ERA-40 for model selection methods and ERA-Interim for dynamical downscaling work.
+SNAP uses historical reanalysis data from the European Centre for Medium-Range Weather Forecasts (ECMWF).
+Reanalysis produces global numerical weather forecasts for users worldwide.
+SNAP uses ERA-40 for model selection methods, and ERA-Interim for dynamical downscaling.